Listen, you get 3 seconds.

-However,when starting out, focus on the CORE 1-2 functions of your website.
-For example, my friend Steve runs a super popular fitness website.
+When starting out, focus on the CORE 1-2 functions of your website.
+For example, one of my online friends runs a super popular fitness website.
 The site has a blog, a clothing line, products, classes, a massive forum, and an adventure report where he talks about his accomplishments around the world.

 When he started his site however, it was just a blog where he focused on creating content that people loved and connected with.
 Once he figured the blog out, then he expanded his website because his audience was growing and could tailor the site to his visitors.